ann-ulu/Analyze-the-History-of-Nobel-Prize-winners-using-Python/README.md

 Top three male winner<br>
 and so much more

-Feel free to download daatset and try your hands on this project.
+Feel free to download dataset and try your hands on this project.
 See the attached file for insights